-Expats can download an app for any of those carriers and book a taxi online.
+Expats can download an app for any carrier and book a taxi online.

-You also have the option of using the Qatar Integrated Railways Project with four metro lines in the capital, a tram route to West Bay, and a high-speed line to Lusail.
+You can also use the Qatar Integrated Railways Project with four metro lines in the capital, a tram route to West Bay, and a high-speed line to Lusail.

 For flights, the only option is Hamad International Airport, but domestic flights aren’t available given that the country is only 563 kilometres coast to coast.